Lebanon: Soaring inflation turns olive oil into a luxury – DW – 05/08/2023

 The official exchange rate now pays 15,000 Lebanese pounds for a US dollar — significantly higher than the previous rate of just over 1,500.
 However, the parallel market exchange rate currently stands at around 96,000 Lebanese pounds at the time of writing.

 Retail markets in Lebanon sell olive oil for prices ranging from $7 to $11 per liter, or even higher, depending on the quality of the product.
-This equates to between 672,000 and 1,056,000 Lebanese pounds, which is quite expensive given a national minimum wage for private employees of 9 million Lebanese pounds — equivalent to approximately $93 or €84.
+This equates to between 672,000 and 1,056,000 Lebanese pounds, well beyond the means of many given a national minimum wage for private employees of 9 million Lebanese pounds per month — equivalent to approximately $93 or €84.

 The wholesale market of olive oil

-Those who cannot afford to buy olive oil use other cooking oil, such as sunflower oil, or buy olive oil at the wholesale market.
+Those who cannot afford to buy olive oil in shops use other cooking oil, such as sunflower oil, or buy olive oil at the wholesale market.

 Olive oil vendors advertise their products on Facebook groups and other social media platforms and deliver olive oil across the country.
 They may also be known through word-of-mouth recommendations.